|

-The Best Leadership Is Good Management by Henry Mintzberg
+The Best Leadership Is Good Management [the broken link has been removed] by Henry Mintzberg

 Very well said.
 I have never been comfortable with the attempts to separate leadership from managing.
 Normally the tone is that leadership is what matters and managing is just then carrying out what leaders have determined and allowed.